scipy-conference/scipy_proceedings_2011/papers/vanderwalt/introduction.rst

 - Is the code made publicly available and does the article sufficiently describe how to access it?
-We aim not to publish papers that essentially advertise propetiary software.
+We aim not to publish papers that essentially advertise proprietary software.
 Therefore, if the code is not publicly available, please provide a one- to two- sentence response to each of the following questions: